What are your hours?

 Do you offer reduced rates or a sliding scale for fees?

 I have limited slots available for a reduced or negotiated rate.
 I do offer therapy through betterhelp.com/joy-rabon which may be helpful in the event you are uninsured, underinsured, or have difficulty paying out of pocket for regular therapy appointments as this is a subscription service that you pay directly to the site.
 Betterhelp.com has many features that traditional brick-and-mortar therapists are typically not able to provide due to overhead costs and scheduling constraints.
 You can be matched to a therapist or you can request a specific therapist.
 Click here to access my profile with betterhelp and to begin working with me there.
-If you prefer electronic communication and/or there are financial concerns for accessing therapy or if you travel or are transient but would like to stick with one particular therapist, I highly recommend this service!
+If you prefer electronic communication and/or there are financial concerns for accessing therapy or if you travel or are transient but would like to stick with one particular therapist, this might be a good option for you.
+However, please note there are differences between subscription-based versus per-appointment services.
+Depending on your situation, one or the other might be best for you.
+Please contact me directly if you would like additional information.

 What are your specialties?